Daniel Ritzenthaler

 To flesh out what “professional” might mean for your product, choose a few concepts and their opposites to place on spectrum.
 Calm to lively, clean to gritty, subtle to flashy.
 Once you have a few relevant spectrums ask everyone on the team where they think the product currently lies on each spectrum.
 Then, ask them where they think it should be on each spectrum.
 The space between each person’s answers and the space between different people’s answers can surface a lot of potential confusion about the visual design of your product and where it needs to go next.

-Spectrum chart showing differences in opinions.
+Spectrum chart showing differences in opinions

 A spectrum chart is a tool that can reveal a lot about the aesthetic desires and expectations of your team.
 There are many, many more tools.
-A designer with aesthetic skills should have an overflowing toolbox to help them not only make the product look good, but also surface and expose the reasons why it looks the way that it looks.
+A designer with aesthetic skills should have an overflowing toolbox to help them not only make the product look good, but surface and expose the reasons why it looks the way that it looks.

 Personality

-Personality is all of the ways your product can respond to a person in a way that engenders humanity.
+Personality is all the ways your product can respond to a person in a way that engenders humanity.
 A good shortcut is to think about how Harley Davidson plays the part of an outlaw.
 Once the outlaw theme is chosen, it’s easy to compare everything your product says and does to that imaginary character.

 What would an outlaw say in this situation?
 What would an outlaw do?